Frontiers (Journey album): Critical reception

-Frontiers received mixed to negative critical reception, with many finding it a conservative, formulaic and overproduced album dominated by keyboards, while some praised its musicianship.
-J.D.
-Considine of Rolling Stone awarded it with two-and-a-half stars out of five and said: "It's hard to say what Journey is up to on Frontiers.
-With several of the group's members complaining to the press last year about how success had locked Journey into formula music, it seemed as if the band was signaling a shift to a less overtly commercial, more musically demanding sound.
-But as much as the sound on Frontiers has shifted, it's hard to believe that Journey thought there was any risk involved.
+Frontiers received mixed critical reception.
+J. D. Considine of Rolling Stone awarded the album two stars out of five, stating, "It's hard to say what Journey is up to on Frontiers."
+While several band members had signaled a shift toward a less commercial sound, Considine noted, "it's hard to believe that Journey thought there was any risk involved.
 Indeed, in some ways this is the band's most conservative effort yet."
-Mike DeGagne of AllMusic gave the album a positive review and 4 out of 5 stars, saying, "While they tried to use the same musical recipe as Escape, Frontiers comes up a little short, mainly because the keyboards seem to overtake both Schon's guitar playing and Steve Perry's strong singing.
-An overabundance of Jonathan Cain's synth work cloaks the quicker tunes and seeps into the ballads, slightly widening the strong partnership of Perry and Schon.
-'Faithfully' tried to match the powerful beauty of 'Open Arms,' and while it's a gorgeous ballad, it just comes inches away from conjuring up the same soft magic."
-Robert Christgau of The Village Voice gave the album a D+ and said, "Just a reminder, for all who believe the jig is really up this time, of how much worse things might be: this top 10 album could be outselling Pyromania, or Flashdance, or even Thriller."
+Mike DeGagne of AllMusic gave the album a positive review, though he noted that while they utilized the same "musical recipe" as Escape, Frontiers fell "a little short" because "the keyboards seem to overtake both Schon's guitar playing and Steve Perry's strong singing."
+Robert Christgau of The Village Voice gave the album a D+, remarking that the album served as a reminder "of how much worse things might be: this top 10 album could be outselling Pyromania, or Flashdance, or even Thriller."

-In 2005, Frontiers was ranked number 363 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Frontiers was ranked number 363 in Rock Hard magazine's book The 500 Greatest Rock and Metal Albums of All Time.